cross icons

 Beneficiary

-Person to whom the proceeds of a life policy are payable when the insured dies.
+A person to whom the proceeds of a life policy are payable when the insured dies.

 C